Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 - Words, greetings, and phrases in foreign languages

-- A list of treasures that you want your relatives to have after you've passed on.
+- List of treasures that you want your relatives to have after you've passed on.
 If you get this notebook notarized, you can probably add it to your will and estate plan.

-- A list of minor home repairs that can be done in one weekend
+- List of minor home repairs that can be done in one weekend

-- A romantic fantasies journal to share with your spouse when the mood right
+- Romantic fantasies journal to share with your spouse when the mood right

 If none of these journaling ideas appeal to you and you still don't know what to write in your pretty notebooks, perhaps the featured video below will inspire you!
 Just because your notebook may be filled with lined paper, there's no reason you can't fill it up with colorful drawings, paintings, and mixed media collages!
 The possibilities are endless when you can let go of yourself go and just start using your new notebook!

 Researchers also believe that writing on a regular basis makes you smarter!
-Writing in , Dr. Judy Willis posits that "The practice of writing can enhance the brain's intake, processing, retaining, and retrieving of information.
+Dr. Judy Willis writes, "The practice of writing can enhance the brain's intake, processing, retaining, and retrieving of information.
 Through writing, students can increase their comfort with and success in understanding complex material, unfamiliar concepts, and subject-specific vocabulary."
 To learn more about how a daily writing practice can enhance a student's academic performance, read The Brain-Based Benefits of Writing for Math and Science Learning.

 If you're still not convinced that you have anything important or creative to write in that fabric-covered diary you received as a gift, imagine your heirs or future great-grandchildren reading your list of favorite household tips in one of those journals.
 It may seem ordinary to you today, but your little notebook filled with your writing will be transformed into a miniature time capsule for future generations!

-Ask yourself if the physical feel of your pretty notebook is the reason you haven't started using it.
+Ask yourself if your pretty notebook's physical feel is why you haven't started using it.
 If it turns out that the book doesn't match your writing style, perhaps consider passing it on to someone else if you haven't used any of the pages.
-Then, go out and find yourself a pretty notebook that does feel right to you and start writing your heart out!
+Then, go out and find a pretty notebook that feels right to you, and start writing your heart out!

-If you want more ideas on what to put in a pretty notebook or journal, you can go online and check out some of the interesting organizational tools for turning your notebook into a day-timer, goal tracker, or super-organized to do list to suit your lifestyle.
-Here's a website that shows you step by step how to keep track of multiple to-do lists in a single notebook: striketh.ru/#welcome.
+If you want more ideas on what to put in a pretty notebook or journal, you can go online and check out some of the interesting organizational tools for turning your notebook into a day-timer, goal tracker, or super-organized to-do list to suit your lifestyle.

 Have you got a suggestion for this list of what to write in a fancy journal or notebook?
 Please share it in the comments!